 Rosenberg Animal Control and Shelter may partner with its across the street neighbor, the Fort Bend County Animal Services.

-At the Rosenberg City Council workshop meeting Tuesday, council members agreed to look into assistance for veterinarian services from the county’s shelter.
+At the Rosenberg City Council meeting Tuesday, council members will vote on the approval of assistance for veterinarian services from the county’s shelter.

 Tuesday’s meeting begins at 6:30 p.m.

 Last November, council members officially approved the Trap Neuter Return ordinance.

 TNR programs are nationally recognized as the preferred means to humanely control feral feline populations without resorting to euthanasia, according to Animal Control Director Mara Hartsell.

 The TNR pilot program began last summer, and garnered universal support from both council and its citizens.

 During discussion of the pilot program, Mayor Bill Benton suggested partnering with the county to help alleviate costs.

 “We don’t want to step on any toes, but we do everything on behalf of the citizens,” Benton said in November.
 “That’s our main concern.
 Money saved is money we can provide some other service to the citizens.”